MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-meters.md

 ### Power Apps per-app meter

 The Power Apps per-app meter enables users to use any type of app without needing to have a Power Apps license.
-The Power Apps per-app meter provides access to both canvas and model-driven apps, and portals for authenticated users.
+The Power Apps per-app meter provides access to both canvas, and model-driven apps for authenticated users.

-The Power Apps per-app meter measures the number of unique users who opened the app or a portal at least once in an environment over the course of a month.
+The Power Apps per-app meter measures the number of unique users who opened the app at least once in an environment over the course of a month.
 You're only charged for the unique users who actually opened the app, regardless of how many users have access to it.
 Users can access the same app any number of times over the course of a month and will only be counted as one unique monthly active user of that app.
 However, if users run multiple apps, they'll be counted as active users for each app they run that month.

 For example, an environment has three apps: App A, App B, and App C. This environment is now enabled for pay-as-you-go pricing: